 Child Support Obligation

 Regardless of whether the couple lived as cohabitants or married partners, in California, parents have a mandatory legal duty to support their child.
-The right to child support belongs to the child, not the parents; thus, even parents who cohabitated without legally getting married, and eventually ended their relationship, will be responsible for paying their agreed upon or court ordered child support.
+The right to child support belongs to the child, not the parents; thus, even parents who cohabitated without legally marrying, and eventually ended their relationship, will be responsible for paying agreed upon or court ordered child support.
+For more information schedule a consult with a child support attorney today!